The Classic Library Catalog

 To search the Library Catalog using CATQuest:

-1) Click on the Advanced Search link in the CATQuest search box on the library's home page; then select Library Catalog from the box that says Search on the right, which defaults to CATQuest.
+1) Click on the Advanced Search link in the CATQuest search box on the library's home page; then select Library Catalog from the line that says Search on the top, which defaults to CATQuest.
+To do this, click on the down arrow and select: Library Catalog

 Search tips using Advanced Search: